danieljfeller/panelViz/README.md

 	- what should our questions be? do we ask about specific features?

-## Data Dictionary edits
-1. Data Dictionary and BOTH tools must have the same variable names.
-This was confusing even for me.

 ## Dataset edits
 We need more virally unsuppressed patients in the dataset.